 Rock and Roll Birthdays

-Mott the Hoople drummer Dale Griffin would be 70.
-He was diagnosed with Alzheimer's disease at 58, and could only play on the encore songs of Mott's 2009 5-show 40th anniversary reunion tour before passing in 2016.
+Mott the Hoople drummer Dale Griffin would be 72 .
+He was diagnosed with Alzheimer's disease at age 58, and could only play on the encore songs of Mott's 2009 5-show 40th anniversary reunion tour, it finally took him in 2016..